uhyunjung/uhyunjung.github.io/_posts/2025-01-17-[AWS] AWS Solutions Architect Associate(SAA-C03) 자격증.md

     - Tape Gateway
     - Volumne Gateway
     - FSx File Gateway
+      - ex) A company is migrating from an on-premises infrastructure to the AWS Cloud.
+One of the company's applications stores files on a Windows file server farm that uses Distributed File System Replication (DFSR) to keep data in sync.
+A solutions architect needs to replace the file server farm. -> **Amazon FSx**
     - **S3 File Gateway**
+      - ex) A company is running an SMB file server in its data center.
+The file server stores large files that are accessed frequently for the first few days after the files are created.
+After 7 days the files are rarely accessed.
+The total data size is increasing and is close to the company's total storage capacity.
+A solutions architect must increase the company's available storage space without losing low-latency access to the most recently accessed files.
+The solutions architect must also provide file lifecycle management to avoid future storage issues.
+Which solution will meet these requirements? -> **Create an Amazon S3 File Gateway to extend the company's storage space.
+Create an S3 Lifecycle policy to transition the data to S3 Glacier Deep Archive after 7 days**

 ■ **Consulting Partner** : Migration 전문가